kianniek/Green-AR-Route/.gitlab/issue_templates/Yuverta-Issue-Template.md

 > Description of what this feature entails

 ## Functional Requirements
 > This is to list everything this feature/issue should handle.
-If the requirements spread out too far please consider adding another feature.
+If the requirements are spread out too far please consider adding another feature.

 - [ ] It should be able to ...
 - [ ] It should be able to ...